callumflack/lend-first/_info-for/investment.md

 card-title: I want to get a second loan.
 order: 2
 menu:
-- What is negative gearing?
+- What is negative gearing
-- Good debt versus bad debt?
+- Good debt versus bad debt
-- Debt recycling?
+- Debt recycling
-- Using equity to invest in property?
+- Using equity to invest in property
-- Principal & interest or interest only?
+- Principal and interest or interest only
 ---

 So your accountant has said to borrow money against your house to invest but you have no idea where to begin.
 Whether to invest in shares or property is best left to those more appropriately qualified but here you will find some useful information on how the equity in your home can be utilised for the purpose.

-<h4 id="gearing">What is negative gearing?</h4>
+<h4 id="what-is-negative-gearing">What is negative gearing?</h4>
 When borrowing to invest, a loss classifies the investment as being negatively geared but a profit classifies the investment as being positively geared.

 This is general information only and you should speak to your accountant or tax advisor to determine how negative gearing effects your specific circumstances.